-The Roman senator and historian Publius Cornelius Tacitus (55-120) held the highest political office among several emperors.
-From the year 88 he was praetor, from 97 consul and from 112 governor of the province of Asia.
-He was considered one of the most important orators of his time; his rhetoric was stylistically oriented Cicero (Curiously, Tacitus means "the silent one").
-Tacitus subscribed to the maxim "sine ira et studio" (Latin "without anger and eagerness" = nobody praise too much and nobody hate).
-It should be noted, however, that he often did not comply with this principle and sided with it.
-He wrote a comprehensive, cultural-historical work, but dared only after the death of the dictatorial emperor Domitian (51-96) to publish his writings.
-For he basically rejected the monarchy and repeatedly lamented the loss of senatorial freedom.
+The Roman senator and historian Publius Cornelius Tacitus (55-120) held the highest political positions among several emperors.
+From 88 he was praetor, from 97 consul and from 112 governor of the province of Asia.
+He was considered one of the most important speakers of his time; his rhetoric was based on style Cicero (Curiously, Tacitus means "the silent one").
+Tacitus is committed to the maxim "sine ira et studio" (Latin "without anger and zeal" = nobody praises and nobody hates).
+It should be noted, however, that he often failed to adhere to this principle and took sides.
+He wrote an extensive, cultural-historical work, but only ventured after the death of the dictatorial emperor Domitian (51-96) to publish his writings.
+Because he basically rejected the monarchy and repeatedly complained of the loss of senatorial freedom.

-The work "Agricola" is a digression about Britain and "Germania" a description of the landscape and inhabitants of Germania.
-In the second he reports on the drinking habits of the Germanic tribes along the Rhine and mentions that viticulture is unknown there.
-His most important works were "Dialogus" (causes of the decay of eloquence), "Historiae" (time of the Flavian) and "Annales" (time from Augustus death to Domitian), in which he in a disillusioned and rather pessimistic manner a psychological history of the rulers this time draws.
-In the "Annales" he reports of one Carthaginian Wine from dried grapes.
+The work "Agricola" is an excursus about Britain and "Germania" a description of the landscape and inhabitants of Germania.
+In the second, he reports on the drinking habits of the Germanic tribes along the Rhine and mentions that viticulture is unknown there.
+His most important works were "Dialogus" (causes of the decay of eloquence), "Historiae" (time of the Flavians) and "Annales" (time from Augustus death to Domitian), in which he presented a psychological history of the rulers in an illusionless and rather pessimistic way this time draws.
+In the "Annales" he reports of one Carthaginian Wine made from dried grapes.